rtek1000/W1209-firmware-modified/README.md

 - - Brightness returns to maximum when you press any key.
 - - Note, the brightness of LED1 cannot be controlled via software as it is the same control pin as the relay.

+- Note:
+- - To enter the main configuration parameters menu:
+- - - Press the SET key for a long time (for more than 5 seconds).
+- - - Press the + or - keys to toggle between parameters P0 through P8.
+- - - Short press SET key to enter the parameter.
+- - - - Press the + or - keys to change values.
-- Note: Long-time press SET ket 5 seconds, then enter main setting menu, press + – key to change P0 to P8.
-Long-time press SET key or no any press 10seconds, automatically confirm and return.
+- - Long press SET key or no press for 10 seconds, confirm and return automatically.

 - Table of adjustable parameters:
 ![image](https://raw.githubusercontent.com/rtek1000/W1209-firmware-modified/master/Doc/Table_params_W1209_modified_5.png)